-Western Michigan University announces the seventeenth Otto Gründler Book Prize to be awarded in May 2014 at the 49th International Congress on Medieval Studies.
+Western Michigan University announces the nineteenth Otto Gründler Book Prize to be awarded in May 2015 at the 50th International Congress on Medieval Studies.
 It consists of an award of $1,000.00 to the author of a book or monograph in any area of medieval studies that is judged by the selection committee to be an outstanding contribution to its field.

 The Prize was instituted by Dr. Diether H. Haenicke, then President of Western Michigan University, to honor Professor Gründler for his distinguished service to the university and his lifelong dedication to the international community of medievalists, and the first award was made in 1997.